 Please note that if approved, only one semester of financial aid eligibility can be offered without the submission of an Academic Plan for Improvement.
 The student must meet the minimum standards of Satisfactory Academic Progress by the end of the approved semester to retain eligibility.
 If the student does not improve the deficiencies within that approved semester, the student will no longer be eligible for financial aid from the College until the minimum requirements are met or an Academic Plan for Improvement is submitted and approved.

-All financial aid offers from the Office of Student Financial Services at Greensboro College are subject to these Terms and Conditions
+Your financial aid offer from Greensboro College is subject to these Terms and Conditions